 Prosser Award, Sex-Based Discrimination, UC Berkeley School of Law

 Public Interest Fellow, UC Berkeley School of Law

 - Bar Association of San Francisco

 - Berkeley Law Bridge Fellow, Legal Aid Society – Employment Law Center, 2015

 - Legal Intern, East Bay Community Law Center’s Clean Slate Program, 2013

-Wage and Hour Laws: A State by State Survey, BNA treatise, 2016.
+Wage and Hour Laws: A State by State Survey, 2016 BNA treatise and 2017 supplement.